 After hearing a lot about the course, I reached out to the creator and keen photographer Emil Pakarklis, so that I could see what all the fuss was about.

 I’m a big advocate of dedicated cameras over smartphones for ‘real’ photography.
 However, I also realise that our smartphones are usually what we have closest to hand for capturing a moment.

-In addition, the cameras and the technology in smartphones have got to the point where it’s very hard to tell the difference between a shot take with an iPhone, and with a dedicated camera.
+In addition, the cameras and the technology in smartphones have got to the point where it’s very hard to tell the difference between a shot taken with an iPhone and with a dedicated camera.

 It’d be great if there were some form of iPhone photography school where we could learn the techniques for getting the most out of our phone cameras…

 With this review, I wanted to find out whether the iPhone Photo Academy is the answer.
 Let’s dive in and find out what it’s all about.

 Don’t be put off by the long sales page – this course isn’t some kind of get-rich scheme created by Emil!

 If you’re wondering whether the iPhone Photo Academy is legit, it certainly is – and there are thousands of students who will vouch for it being totally legitimate and excellent too.

 It’s definitely not any kind of scam – you can see all the glowing iPhone Photo Academy Trustpilot reviews.